Horton in Ribblesdale

+The parish extends from Helwith Bridge, 2.2 mi south of the village, to a point 6.5 mi north of the village.
+It includes the summits of Pen-y-Ghent and Plover Hill on the east side of the dale, and the summit of Simon Fell to the west.
+In addition to the village of Horton the parish includes the hamlets of Selside, High Birkwith, Brackenbottom and Studfold.
 Its population in the 2001 census was 498 people in 211 households; decreasing to 428 at the 2011 Census.

 History

 It is first attested as Horton in the Domesday Book of 1086, with in Ribblesdale being added already in the 13th century to distinguish it from Horton, Lancashire.
 The place-name Horton is a common one in England.
 It derives from Old English horu 'dirt' and tūn 'settlement, farm, estate', presumably meaning 'farm on muddy soil'.

 Horton in Ribblesdale was historically a part of Ewcross wapentake in the West Riding of Yorkshire.
 It became a parish town in the early 12th century when the church of St. Oswald was established.
 This church was historically associated with the Deanery of Chester, and was part of the Diocese of York – though today it is part of the Diocese of Leeds.
 The surviving parish records date back to 1556.

 In the 13th century the village and parish were ruled by rival monastic orders at Jervaulx Abbey and Fountains Abbey.
 Their dispute stemmed from a 1220 transfer of property here by William de Mowbray to the Fountains monks, which challenged the primacy of an earlier grant by Henry III to Jervaulx's predecessors at Fors Abbey.
 Not until 1315 was this dispute firmly settled, when Edward II confirmed the Abbot of Jervaulx as Lord of Horton in Ribblesdale.

 During the Dissolution of the Monasteries, the monks' interests at Horton in Ribblesdale was attributed with an annual income of £32 and 5 shillings; and was given to the Earl of Lennox.
 He, in turn, disposed of the manor lands about 1569 or 1570 to a syndicate consisting of John Lennard, Ralph Scrope, Ralph Rokebie, Sampson Lennard, William Forest, Robert Cloughe and Henry Dyxon.

 It seems the manor lands were eventually held solely by the family of John Lennard, the first named member of the syndicate.
 His daughter Lady Anne Lennard married Sir Leonard Bosville of Bradburne in Kent and together they sold their interests at Horton in Ribblesdale during the reign of Charles II to a partnership consisting of Lawrence Burton, Richard Wigglesworth and Francis Howson.

 In 1597 Horton in Ribblesdale, like so much of northern England, was struck by a killer plague.
 This is confirmed by the parish burial register, which lists 74 deaths that year compared to just 17 deaths during the preceding and succeeding years.
 Those lost to this pandemic amounted to roughly one-eighth of the parish's population.

 In 1725, local squire John Armistead left an endowment to establish a free grammar school here.